kaydoh/data-journalism/openrefine/readme.md

 I'm not creating a new field, since I can always use the Undo/Redo menu in this case to re-extract my dates if I mess up.

-We're going to use a "capture group" in the regular expression to extract the name of the month and the year.
+We're going to use a *capture group* in the regular expression to extract the name of the month and the year.
 A capture group is something enclosed in parentheses that you want to use over again.
 It's the piece of the pattern that, in this case, you want to keep.

+We'll also use a  *character class* to look for any combination of spaces and commas.

+				[, ]+
+				means one or more commas, spaces or any combination of them.
+				The + is used instead of a * to indicate that at least one of these characters must be found.

+				Another examples of a character classes is [A-Za-z0-9]
+			    (any letter or number)

 The function for OpenRefine's regex matching is called match.
 In this case, we're using the value in the same column, so it's

 				value.match(/pattern/)[which match]